My emoji’d avatar was designed by Heidi Helen Pilypas.

-I’m a Bay Area native (born and raised in Fremont) and veteran freelance tech journalist based in San Francisco’s blissfully-foggy Richmond district.
-For the last 11 years, I’ve run a newsroom staffed by precisely one person—me—covering all things accessibility and assistive technologies.
-My byline has appeared in a number of leading publications, including TechCrunch, The Verge, MacStories, MIT Technology Review, iMore, and TidBITS, amongst other places on the internet.
+I’m a Bay Area native (born and raised in Fremont) and veteran freelance tech journalist based in San Francisco’s perpetually-foggy Richmond district.
+For the last 12 years, I’ve run a newsroom of precisely one person—me, myself, and I—where I cover all things accessibility and assistive technologies.
+My byline has appeared in a number of leading publications, including TechCrunch, The Verge, MacStories, MIT Technology Review, iMore, and TidBITS, amongst numerous other places on the internet—some of them extinct.

-My first-ever bylined piece from 2013 is still available to read today.
+My first-ever byline, published way back in 2013, is still available to read today.

-Nowadays, the majority of my coverage is split between my column at Forbes and my owned-and-operated blog called Curb Cuts, launched in 2024.
-I’ve been a member of Forbes’ invite-only contributor network since April 2020, where I write regularly about disability matters affecting the technology industry as part of the outlet’s emphasis on bolstering its DEI coverage.
-In addition to its presence online, my byline has been featured in print magazines on multiple occasions.
+Nowadays, the majority of my coverage appears at my owned-and-operated blog called Curb Cuts, launched in 2024.
+From 2020 to 2025, I was a member of the invite-only Forbes contributor network, writing a regular column about disability matters affecting the technology industry as part of the outlet’s consumer technology vertical.
+In addition to its dutiful presence online, my byline has occasionally appeared in print magazines over time.

-I’ve also been on the other end of the table, having been interviewed myself numerous times about my career and related topics.
-Likewise, I’ve contributed my expertise in disability and technology to various stories for mainstream media outlets like the New York Times and MIT Technology Review.
-I’ve also been a years-long regular participant grading the annual Six Colors Apple Report Card.
+I’ve also been on the other end of the table, as I’ve been interviewed numerous times about my career, disability, and more.
+Likewise, I’ve contributed my expertise to stories from mainstream media outlets such as the New York Times and MIT Technology Review.
+I’ve also been a years-long participant in grading the annual Six Colors Apple Report Card.

 What exactly is my beat?
 In essence, it shines a spotlight on how technology, in all its forms, impacts (and empowers) disabled people.
 In a Journalism 101 sense, my coverage strives to hold truth to power by holding accountable those who create things that light up and make noise to keep making their product(s) accessible to everyone.
-In a social justice context, disability coverage in mainstream media has long been woefully inadequate despite the societal push towards greater inclusiveness.
-Accessibility coverage may never enter the zeitgeist nor win me a Pulitzer nor get A1 placement in the newspaper, but I truly don’t do this for adulation.
-My work is one humble attempt at moving the representational needle.
+In a social justice context, disability coverage in mainstream media has long been woefully inadequate compared to areas such as race and sexuality.
+Accessibility coverage may never enter the zeitgeist nor win me a Pulitzer nor get A1 placement in the paper, but I don’t do this for adulation.
+My work truly is my humble attempt at moving the representational needle.

-Accessibility is not a beat conducive to breaking news and scoops, but I’ve had a few in my time.
-This one about AirPods from 2018 remains the biggest by far.
+Accessibility is decidedly not a beat conducive to breaking news and big scoops, but I’ve still had a few.
+This one about AirPods from 2018 remains the biggest of my career by far.

 I write all my stories in Markdown.
 My favorite text editor is MarkEdit on macOS.

-What makes my reporting distinct from that of my compatriots in the tech press is the perspective I bring.
+What makes my reporting distinct from that of my compatriots in the tech press is my perspective.
 I’m a lifelong disabled person who copes with multiple conditions; this lived experience enables me to imbue my work with firsthand knowledge and expertise that transcends sheer enthusiasm for technology.
-The fact I’m a member of the marginalized and underrepresented group that is the disability community gives my work instant credibility, allowing me to write with the utmost authority.
-I’m also bilingual; I’m fluent in American Sign Language.
-It’s my first language, as both my parents were fully deaf.
+The fact I’m a proverbial card-carrying member of the marginalized and underrepresented group that is the disability community gives my work instant credibility and allows me to write authoritatively.
+I’m also bilingual; I’m fluent in American Sign Language, as my parents were deaf.
 That makes me a CODA.

 This one time—not at band camp—I conducted an interview entirely in ASL.

 In my career, I've covered every big tech company in existence, including the five biggest in Amazon, Apple, Google, Meta, and Microsoft.
 I’ve written about everything from myriad software updates to the newest iPhones and MacBooks to autonomous vehicles and scooters to CPAP machines and hearing aids and many more things.
 If there’s a single lesson to take from my wide-ranging anthology of articles, it’s that accessibility is a dynamo.
-It manifests in multitudes that are utterly worthy of exploration and explanation in the name of inclusion.
+It manifests in multitudes that are utterly worthy of exploration and explanation.

 To borrow a bar from my favorite rapper in Eminem, I’ve bodied features with some legendary names.
-A considerable number of the interviews I’ve done have featured notable individuals who have their own Wikipedia page.
+A considerable number of the interviews I’ve done over my journalistic career have featured notable individuals who have their own Wikipedia page.
 They include:

 • Tony Coelho (D-CA), pioneer of the Americans with Disabilities Act